chadha123/portfolio/README.md

 ---

-> This repo is a living portfolio — more database, ML, and vision projects will be added as I continue my MSc journey.
+> This repo is a living portfolio — more database, ML, and vision projects will be added as I continue my journey.